gauravmittal54/NodeJs-Express-Electrician-Management-API/README.md

 The API should now be running on http://localhost:8000.

 ### API Endpoints
-POST /api/v1/electricians: Create a new electrician.
+- POST /api/v1/electricians: Create a new electrician.
-POST /api/v1/sites: Create a new site.
+- POST /api/v1/sites: Create a new site.
-POST /api/v1/electricians/assign-sites: Assign available sites to active electricians.
+- PATCH /api/v1/electricians/assign-sites: Assign available sites to active electricians.

 ### Contributing
 If you'd like to contribute to the project, feel free to fork the repository and submit a pull request.
 Bug reports, feature requests, and suggestions are also welcome.